tm571/aip-community-registry/WLED Controller and Agent Effect Scheduler/README.md

 ![Light Controller Interface](images/light%20controller.png)

 ## Description
 A sophisticated Palantir Foundry application that brings intelligent control to WLED-enabled LED devices through the power of AI and automation.
-This project combines WLED's versatile LED control capabilities with Palantir's Agent and AIP (Artificial Intelligence Platform) to create an automated, context-aware lighting system that responds to holidays and special events.
+This project combines WLED's versatile LED control capabilities with Palantir's Agent and AIP (Artificial Intelligence Platform) to create an automated, context-aware lighting system that responds to holidays.

 Key Features:
 - Automated holiday detection using AIP/LLMs